Fast keyword matching with the Aho-Corasick algorithm

 Building on the structure of a trie, the Aho-Corasick algorithm defines three key functions

-• The goto function that determines given a current node and an input letter what node to proceed to
+function that determines given a current node and an input letter what node to proceed to - The

-• The fail function that determines given a current node where to proceed if goto fails
+function that determines given a current node where to proceed if goto fails - The

 What is essentially formed by the algorithm is a finite state machine.
 Given the three functions, we complete the following steps from starting at the root node to scan a corpus for keywords.
 Let the current state be denoted as \(s\),